0xmetaschool/code-styler/README.md

 ### Configuration

-1. Create your OpenAI API key.
-You can find the steps in [this](https://metaschool.so/articles/openai-api-key/) article.
-2. Create a `.env` file in the root directory with the following environment variable:
+1. Create a `.env` file in the root directory with the following environment variables:

     ```
     OPENAI_API_KEY=
     ```

+2. Configure additional settings such as API keys for advanced AI functionalities (optional).

 ### Verification

 To verify the setup: